 Owner of the facility;

-A description of the activity being conducted at the site or facility that is known or suspected of being subject to the Construction General Permit, Industrial General Permit, Scrap Metal Permit, and/or Clean Water Action section 401 Water Quality Certification.
+A description of the activity being conducted at the site or facility that is known to be subject to the Construction General Permit, Industrial General Permit, Scrap Metal Permit, and/or Clean Water Action section 401 Water Quality Certification.

 The estimated acreage of disturbed soil or the SIC Code of the facility (if available).

-Facilities with Known, Suspected, or Threatened Violations.
-If, during a site inspection or complaint investigation, Permittees or their representatives become aware of a known, suspected, or threatened violation of applicable waste discharge requirements (e.g., Industrial General Permit, Construction General Permit, Scrap Metal Permit, etc.) or local ordinances, the Permittee must include this information in the semi-annual report.
+Facilities with Known Discharges.
+If, during a site inspection or complaint investigation, Permittees or their representatives become aware of a known discharge inviolation of applicable waste discharge requirements (e.g., Industrial General Permit, Construction General Permit, Scrap Metal Permit, etc.) or local ordinances, the Permittee must include this information in the semi-annual report.
 At a minimum, the following information must be provided:

 The WDID number of the facility, if applicable;

-The location, nature, and circumstance of the known, suspected, or threatened violation(s);
+The location, nature, and circumstance of the knowndischarge(s);

-Prior history of any relevant violations of state and local requirements; and,
+Prior history of any known violations of state and local requirements; and,

 Action(s) taken or planned by the Permittee(s) to bring the site operator into compliance.